steve-obrien/nimo/docs/apache.md

 Nimon can parse the Apache mod_status output this shows:

- - current requests per second,
- - idle and busy workers.
+ - Total Accesses: 4
+ - Total kBytes: 1
+ - Uptime: 60
+ - ReqPerSec: .0666667
+ - BytesPerSec: 17.0667
+ - BytesPerReq: 256
+ - BusyWorkers: 1
+ - IdleWorkers: 5

-May require additional configuration of the Apache server.
+This may require additional configuration of the Apache server (but it's easy)!

 ## 1) Configuring Apache